 Definition of MoU

 MoU stands for Memorandum of Understanding.
-An MoU is an official document in an agreement made by both parties.
+It consist of agreement made by both parties.
 Moreover, Singapore Legal Advice states that the MoU is a document that records the general understanding and preliminary plans between parties, prior to entering into a formal contract.
 In addition, the MoU is also known by several designations, such as:

 - Letter of Intent;